DevMountain/react-1-mini/README.md

 ### Summary

 In this step, we'll add a `state` to our `src/App.js` for managing a list of friends and also the values for creating a new friend.
-We'll also create a few methods of our own for updating state.
-One will be called `updatePicture`, this method is responsible for updating the value of `picture` on `state`.
-Another will be called `updateName`, this method is responsible for updating the value of `name` on `state.` And the last will be called `addFriend`, this method is responsbile for adding a new friend to the `friends` array on `state` and clearing the values for `picture` and `name` on `state`.

 ### Instructions